Take A 3D Tour

 Your furniture responds to changes in temperature and humidity by expanding and contracting.
 Indoor humidity should be between 30-percent and 50-percent, and the temperature in the 60-degree to 80-degree range.
 Even with the proper settings, you still will notice a gap where the table halves or the leaves meet.
 Chances are that your table will fit tightly six months of the year and for the other six months there will be a gap.
 If the gap exceeds 3/16 of an inch yearround, then you should contact us for repair.
 PLEASE don’t panic if this happens.
 It is a natural characteristic of real woods to do this.

-Please note that you will not find prices on our website.
-We don’t do this to frustrate you or make you call us for pricing.
-We do this because every single piece of furniture we sell is available with so many options that it is virtually impossible to price it all on a website.
-Most everything can come in as many as 7 different wood species, 25 different stains and finishes, and the ability to customize pieces to fit your needs.
-Rest assured, we realize that people love to shop via the Internet because they don’t want to be bothered with pushy commissioned sales people.
-That is why NONE of our salespeople is paid ANY form of commission.
-They are all paid hourly.
-You will get a fair and honest price as well as advice from any one of the staff here.
-Feel free to send us an email or give us a call if you need pricing on anything you see on this site.
-We will also answer any questions that we can about the customizability of the furniture we sell.
+Due to the custom furniture needs of our business, it is very hard to price items on a website.
+Most everything can come in as many as 7 different wood species, 25 different stains and finishes, and the ability to customize pieces’ dimensions, style, etc. to fit your needs.
+We realize that people love to shop via the Internet because they don’t want to be bothered with pushy commissioned sales people; which is why NONE of our salespeople are paid ANY form of commission – they are all paid hourly.
+Feel free to send us an email or give us a call if you would like further details regarding the customization of pieces or prices for pieces you see on the site.
+Please be prepared with as much detail as possible when you call or email, so our employees know exactly what you want information about.
 You will be amazed at how reasonable it is to get EXACTLY what you want.
+To get in contact with an associate, please see our Contact page.

 About The Amish